SHAURYA-MAKWANA/make-bot-online/README.md

 just to make you bot online

-this is just a python code to make your bot online just go to last line client.login("token") replace your "token" with your "bot-token"
+this is just a python code to make your bot online just go to last line client.run("token") replace your "token" with your "bot-token"

 client = commands.AutoShardedBot(commands.when_mentioned_or('$'))